ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Peer contact's full URI (see public peer file Section "B" for calculation)
   * Binary salt, encoded as: base64(`<binary-salt>`)
   * 'Private Peer File secret passphrase' proof, result = hex(hmac(`<private-peer-file-secret-passphrase>`, "proof:" + `<peer-contact-id>`))
-    * note: `<peer-contact-id>` is only the contact ID part of the full peer URI whose calculation is described in Section "B" of the public peer file
+    * Note: `<peer-contact-id>` is only the contact ID part of the full peer URI whose calculation is described in Section "B" of the public peer file
-    * note: the hmac algorithm uses SHA256 rather than SHA1 for the default https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5
+    * Note: the hmac algorithm uses SHA256 rather than SHA1 for the default https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5
   * Signed by the private key